caoli5288/SimpleORM/README.md

 A Bukkit plugin provides a central ORM Manager.
 It have no reload issue from Bukkit's build-in ORM support.

+## Features

+-   **Centralized ORM**: Manage your database connections through a central plugin, avoiding reload issues.
+-   **Ebean Integration**: Leverages the powerful Ebean ORM for easy database operations.
+-   **Virtual Thread Support**: Optionally use Java 21+ virtual threads for highly efficient I/O-bound tasks.
+-   **Redis Integration**: Includes a Redis wrapper for distributed caching and messaging.
+-   **Serialization**: Provides a simple serializer based on Gson with Bukkit objects and JSR310 support.
+-   **Distributed L2 Cache**: Implements a distributed cache layer on top of Redis.

 ## Usage

-Put it into your server's plugin folder, and start your server, or package source into your own plugin(not recommend).
-This is a sample project [xKit](https://github.com/caoli5288/xKit).
+1. Put the SimpleORM plugin jar into your server's `/plugins` folder.
+2. Start your server.
+A configuration folder `/plugins/SimpleORM` will be created.
+3. Configure your database in the `config.yml` file.
+4. SimpleORM will be available as a service for other plugins to use.

+For a sample implementation, see the [xKit](https://github.com/caoli5288/xKit) project.

-## Developer
+## Basic Database Setup

 If you want to use this library in your own plugin. code your main class like this.
 See [Ebean ORM](http://avaje.org/ebean/documentation.html)

 ```java
 public class MyPlugin extends JavaPlugin {